teslamate-org/teslamate/website/docs/integrations/Node-RED.md

 - Replace the value for `chatId` with the chatId that you obtained setting up the bot.
 - Click `Done`
 - Click `Deploy` to re-deploy your flows.
 "Connected" should now display beneath the `Status Messages` node.
+## Notes
+- When you re-deploy your flows, a *Tesla entered Geofence ...* message and a *Tesla Driver is present:* message may be sent to Telegram